Adversary Investigation MCP Server

 Find hosts that historically have used a certificate.
 Use a prompt like "show me all hosts that presented the certificate fingerprint 136fbfd2d255a7fc69c16fe115138d7a53ed0a7db8302017ee0e692b42d82ffe in July 2025."

-In addition to functionality that is equivalent to the Platform APIs, the Threat Hunting MCP server features the following tools.
+In addition to functionality that is equivalent to the Platform and Adversary Investigation APIs, the Adversary Investigation MCP server features the following tools.